 Rule 68.2, 68.3

-Where the examiner finds a lack of unity of invention, a communication may, at the option of the examiner (see paragraph 10.76), be sent to the applicant, using Form PCT/IPEA/405, informing him why there is a lack of unity of invention and inviting him within a period stated in the invitation (the period may be between one and two months from the date of the invitation), either to restrict the claims or to pay an additional fee for each additional invention claimed.
+Where the examiner finds a lack of unity of invention, a communication may, at the option of the examiner (see paragraph 10.76), be sent to the applicant, using Form PCT/IPEA/405, informing him why there is a lack of unity of invention and inviting him within one month from the date of the invitation), either to restrict the claims or to pay an additional fee for each additional invention claimed.
 Where such a communication is sent, at least one possible restriction, which would avoid the objection of lack of unity of invention, is indicated by the examiner.
 In the invitation to pay additional fees, the examiner sets out a logically presented, technical reasoning containing the basic considerations behind the finding of lack of unity in accordance with these Guidelines.
 Where a protest fee is payable if the applicant wishes to pay the additional fees under protest (see paragraphs 10.78 to 10.82), the International Preliminary Examining Authority also invites the applicant to pay any such fee within one month from the date of the invitation.

 Article 34(3)(c); Rule 68.4, 68.5